ukcs485gFall2022/final-project-client-seunadekunle/README.md

 ## Contributions/Features

-- Custom linkview so users can learn more about motivation
+- Custom FeaturedContentView so users can learn more about motivation

 - Custom Survey that involves a motivational video that can be played

 - Ability to add Care Plans

+- See added Care Plans

 - Custom form so users can add their own task with the ability to select different schedules, plot type, assets, Card views, and Care Plans